supergraphql/supergraph/README.md

 ## Concepts

-Qewl crosses the gap between commonly used patterns for HTTP middleware frameworks like Koa and Express, and GraphQL endpoints.
+Qewl bridges the gap between commonly used patterns for HTTP middleware frameworks like Koa and Express, and GraphQL endpoints.
 A GraphQL server is composed of three components:
 - GraphQL schemas
 - Resolvers